youngwookim/awesome-hadoop/README.md

 * [akela](https://github.com/mozilla-metrics/akela) - Mozilla's utility library for Hadoop, HBase, Pig, etc.
 * [seqpig](http://seqpig.sourceforge.net/) - Simple and scalable scripting for large sequencing data set(ex: bioinfomation) in Hadoop
 * [Lipstick](https://github.com/Netflix/Lipstick) - Pig workflow visualization tool.
 [Introducing Lipstick on A(pache) Pig](http://techblog.netflix.com/2013/06/introducing-lipstick-on-apache-pig.html)
+* [PigPen](https://github.com/Netflix/PigPen) - PigPen is map-reduce for Clojure, or distributed Clojure.
+It compiles to Apache Pig, but you don't need to know much about Pig to use it.

 ## Libraries and Tools
 **